JolkeDeJongeGit/JolkeDeJongeGit/README.md

 <div>
  <p>
    My name is Jolke and my main occupation is Game Development/Programming.

+  Here you will find some of the work I did during my free time or my study.
   <ul>
    <li>I'm mainly specializing in Graphics programming</li>
    <li>Studying Game Technologies at Breda University of Applied Science.</li>